Pallav1299/ROS-learning/README.md

 # ROS-work
-This contains the ROS work
+This contains the ongoing ROS work.